Kim, Minki

 email: minkikim [at] gist [dot] ac [dot] kr

-Currently, I am an assistant professor in the Division of Liberal Arts and Sciences at GIST, Gwangju, Republic of Korea.
+Currently, I am an associate professor in the Department of Mathematical Sciences at GIST, Gwangju, Republic of Korea.

 I obtained my PhD degree on August 26, 2018 from the Department of Mathematical Sciences at KAIST, Daejeon, South Korea, under the guide of my advisor Andreas Holmsen.